Financial Aid At-A-Glance

 COA - Specific to 1L Students

-Your total 2021-2022 Cost of Attendance is based on a flat rate of 31 credits for the academic year.
+Your total Cost of Attendance as a 1L is based on a flat rate of 31 credits for the academic year.
 Students have a set registration schedule of 16 credits for the Fall semester and 15 credits for the spring semester (*unless you opt to do the 1L Your Way Program).

 If you opt for the 1L Your Way Program and begin your studies at Chicago-Kent in the Summer semester (Summer Start Students) you must complete the appropriate FAFSA.
 Your Cost of Attendance for the Summer semester is distinct from your nine-month academic year Cost of Attendance.
 You must be registered for at least 3 credit hours for the Summer term in order to be considered for federal financial aid.
 Please visit our webpage for detailed information on the Summer Financial Aid Process specific to Summer Start Students.